dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ![A diagram showing a simple program, and the probes nullability predictions for each variable load.](images/reading_diagram.svg){#fig:reading2 .inlinefig}

-We can see here sixteen tokens that correspond to variable reads in the program, and all but one are probed as non-optional (correctly).
-The only nullable variable in this program is `result`, since it comes from `find_value` which returns `Optional[int]`.
-So when this variable appears for the first time in the `if` statement checking if it's none, the model knows it is nullable, and the results of the probe reflect that understanding.
-But when it appears a second time on the next line, in the format string of `print`, the model no longer thinks it is optional, since the body of this if statement only runs if it is *not* `None`; the probe accurately reflects this.
+In this program, there are sixteen tokens that correspond to variable loads, and (correctly) all but one are marked as non-optional.
+The only nullable variable in this program is `result`, since it comes from `find_value` which returns `Optional[int]`.^[When this variable appears for the first time, it is in the `if` statement that checks if it's `None`.
+Then, the model knows it is nullable, and the results of the probe reflect that understanding.
+But when it appears a second time on the next line, in the format string of `print`, the body of this if statement only runs if it is *not* `None`.
+The model understand this as well, and the probe accurately reflects this.]

 # Related Work {#sec:related}